 No, this has nothing to do with your favorite watering hole, though geometry can get complicated after a visit to your local hostelry.
 When it comes to handlebar geometry, there are two main numbers to consider: rise and sweep.

-Rise is essentially the height differential between the center of the bar where it attaches to the stem and the center of the 22.2mm diameter just after the taper and transitional bend (thanks to Mike at Thomson for explaining this).
+Rise is essentially the height differential between the center of the bar, where it attaches to the stem, and the center of the 22.2mm diameter just after the taper and transitional bend.
 Mountain bike handlebars are typically configured with zero rise (flat bars) all the way up to 100mm (roughly 4 inches).
-Bars with 100mm rise aren’t very common anymore and these days, “high-rise” bars are usually in the 40-50mm range (about 1.5-2 inches).
+Bars with 100mm rise aren’t very common anymore, so these days, “high-rise” bars are usually in the 40-50mm range (about 1.5-2 inches).

 Backsweep refers to the angle at which the bars swoop toward the back of the bike.
 This angle can range from 0° for a completely straight bar to 45° for a specialty bar like the Jones H-Bar.
 Again, sweep comes down to rider comfort and preference ahead of any other considerations like performance.

 Thankfully, mountain bike bars come in just one width at the grip: 22.2mm.
 This means grips are interchangeable with any bar on the market.
 When it comes to the stem clamp, that is a different story.
 The most common diameter is still 31.8mm, but older bars can be 25.4mm.

 More recently an oversize 35mm standard was introduced by Easton that promises even greater strength and stiffness.
 With a larger clamp area, the bars tend to be stronger and stiffer.
 Larger clamp diameters also provide increased surface area for the stem connection, resulting in lower clamping pressure requirements, which is a good thing for carbon bars.